Find Trade Colleges

 Of the 86 students majoring in electromechanical engineering tech at Texas A&M College Station, 86% are male and 14% are female.

-Out of the 6 schools in the Southwest Region that were part of this year’s ranking, Oklahoma State University Institute of Technology landed the # 2 spot on the list.
-Located in the distant town of Okmulgee, OSU Institute of Technology is a public school with a small student population.
+A rank of #2 on this year’s list means Oklahoma State University Institute of Technology is a great place for electromechanical engineering technology students working on their bachelor’s degree.
+Located in the town of Okmulgee, OSU Institute of Technology is a public school with a small student population.

 Of the 30 students majoring in electromechanical engineering tech at OSU Institute of Technology, 93% are male and 7% are female.